garettridge/a0_f18/README.md

 ### Step 2:  Now follow these steps to run and modify your project:

-1. Go to your folder.
-The easiest way is to right click the popup that downloaded it, then choose "Show in Folder".

    ![icons](docs/image-01.png)

-2. You should see the file index.html in your folder.
+1. You should see the file index.html in your folder.
 You can already try clicking that open to see the code run on your machine... mostly.
 This is a start; you'll see an animation.
 But this isn't good enough.
 Your animation is still unable to load local files (texture images, sounds, models) out of your own file-system, due to its safety protections against your web browser.

    ![triangle](docs/image-02.png)

-3. Run a fake server. which lacks those security protections.
+2. Run a fake server. which lacks those security protections.
 Do this by opening the file we gave you called "host" -  "host.bat" if you're Windows, "host.command" if your Mac.
 On Windows you can just double click the file open.
    * **On Mac, you might get a security warning instead if you double-click.**  Instead, right click the files, then choose Open, or you can go into System Preferences/Security & Prinvacy/General and click 'Open Anyway'.
 You may possibly need to check the file permissions and set them to 744.

    ![dialog](docs/image-03.png)

-4. Look in the resulting console window.
-If you can't find a message starting with "Serving HTTP on ...", your operating system might not have come with Python; go download and install that first -- use Google for help on that, then try our files again.
+3. Look in the resulting console window.
+If you can't find a message starting with "Serving HTTP on ..." (or if the window abruptly closes), your operating system might not have come with Python; go download and install that first -- use Google for help on that, then try our files again.
+For Mac users, installing Python involves some usage of shell commands, unfortunately.

    ![http server](docs/image-04.png)

-5. Now you're hosting.
+4. Now you're hosting.
 Keep that window open.

-6. Open a new window of Google Chrome.
+5. Open a new window of Google Chrome.
 Download it first if needed.

    ![url bar](docs/image-05.png)

-7. Navigate Chrome to the url http://localhost:8000/ That assumes that step 5's message said port 8000 - otherwise change the number in the URL to match.
+6. Navigate Chrome to the url http://localhost:8000/ That assumes that step 5's message said port 8000 - otherwise change the number in the URL to match.

-8. Observe that your project shows up at this new URL.
+7. Observe that your project shows up at this new URL.
 That's where you'll access it from now on.

    ![triangle](docs/image-02.png)